Stage 2 Fire Restrictions Enacted for Western Boulder County; Stage 1 Fire Restrictions Enacted for Eastern Boulder County.

 Due

-The example below is for a residential property with an Actual Value of $800,000 for tax year 2025, paid in 2026, with an assumed Residential Assessment Rate of 7.05% for school districts, and 6.25% for local government.
+The example below is for a residential property with an Actual Value of $800,000 for tax year 2025, paid in 2026, with a Residential Assessment Rate of 7.05% for school districts, and 6.25% for local government.
 The school district’s Mill Levy is 30, and for all other local government districts that serve this property, the total Mill Levy is 65.
 The taxes would be calculated as follows:

 School Districts Example